 6. Be Prepared For Meetings With Your Boss

-If you really want to impress, be ready for meetings with your manager.
-The best situation is to have a notebook on your desk or an excel spreadsheet always open so that you can note down topics as they arise during your working week that you need to discuss with your boss.
+If you want to impress, be ready for meetings with your manager.
+The best situation is to have a notebook on your desk or an Excel spreadsheet always open to note down topics as they arise during your working week that you need to discuss with your boss.
 Topics will include new business ideas, new staffing, updates on critical meetings, difficult customers, new business wins, and inputs on important decisions.

 If you do not develop the habit of capturing them when they occur, then you will forget them by the time your one-to-one meeting happens.